 CLASSIFICATION NUMBER 2487

 The Center City Counseling Clinic (CCCC) Director coordinates all activities related to Clinic operations and assures compliance with all applicable city, state, and federal government regulations, the policies and procedures of the Counseling Program in the School of Mental Health and Behavioral Sciences, Missouri State University, and the standards of all appropriate professional accrediting agencies.
-The Clinic Director provides an environment in which faculty research may be conducted, and students may, under supervision, observe and participate in assessment, diagnosis, and treatment of clients with psycho-emotional disorders, and other psycho-educational activities.
-The Clinic Director is accountable for fiscal management, staff management and development, delivery of effective services to clients, and marketing efforts.
+This position is responsible for providing an environment in which faculty research may be conducted, and students may, under supervision, observe and participate in assessment, diagnosis, and treatment of clients with psycho-emotional disorders, and other psycho-educational activities.
+The Clinic Director is accountable for fiscal management, staff management and development, delivery of effective services to clients, student practicum experiences and marketing efforts.
 In addition to overseeing the clinical and fiscal operations of the clinic, which serves as a primary training site for graduate counseling students, the clinic director also engages in teaching and clinical supervision.
 The Clinic Director is expected to serve in a manner consistent with the public affairs mission of the university, through the three pillars of ethical leadership, community engagement and cultural competence; and with teaching, research and service duties as detailed in the Missouri State University faculty handbook.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Three years of clinical experience in counseling is required; one year of management, supervisory, and fiscal management experience is preferred.
+Experience: Three years of clinical experience in counseling is required; and demonstrated experience in counseling in mental health settings is required.

 Licensure: Must hold or obtain Missouri state licensure as a Licensed Professional Counselor within three months of employment.